Best Google Analytics Alternatives in 2026: 15 Compared

 Self-hosted options (Matomo, Umami, Rybbit) are free but cost $5-200/month in infrastructure.
 Plausible site limits vary by plan tier (Starter: 1, Growth: 3, Business: 10).
 Umami and Rybbit site limits are for their Standard plans; Pro/Business plans offer more or unlimited.

-Now let's look at each category in detail, starting with the tools most readers are here for.
+Now let's go category by category, starting with the tools most readers came here for.

 Privacy-first analytics tools